AbhinavSharma56/CapstoneProject/README.md

 # CapstoneProject
 Problem Statement
-Scenario: Modern life often complicates efforts to maintain a healthy lifestyle, with busy schedules making it difficult to track and balance physical activity, diet, and mental health.
+Modern life often complicates efforts to maintain a healthy lifestyle, with busy schedules making it difficult to track and balance physical activity, diet, and mental health.
 For example, a busy professional may find it challenging to keep track of their daily exercise, maintain a balanced diet, and manage stress.
 Without a comprehensive tool to monitor these aspects, individuals may